 Often dubbed the ‘Dutch Venice’ the charming hamlet of Giethoorn looks like something straight out of the pages of a fairy tale.
 Located in the province of Overijssel, just 75 miles from Amsterdam, the dreamlike village is famous for its beautiful thatched farmhouses, tranquil waterways, and arched wooden bridges.
 The setting is made all the more whimsical by the fact that you can only explore it by boat, bike, or foot.
 Surrounded by luscious greenery and free from traffic, Giethoorn is the ideal spot to escape the hustle and bustle of city life and enjoy relaxing in the heart of nature.

 The village also boasts a handful of modest museums to pique various interests.
 You can marvel at the vast collection of cars and motorcycles at Histomobil or discover a treasure trove of gemstones at the Museum de Oude Aarde.
 If you want to see what a typical Giethoorn farmhouse looked like a century ago, you can at the Museum Giethoorn ‘t Olde Maat Uus.
 You also have your pick of charming canalside cafés and restaurants where you can dine in tranquility.
 And if you fancy delving even further into the countryside, the nearby De Weerribben-Wieden National Park is abundant in wildlife.
-Needless to say, Giethoorn is one of the most desirable places to visit in the Netherlands.
+Needless to say, Giethoorn is one of the most picture-perfect places to visit in the Netherlands.

 Alkmaar Cheese Market